ls1intum/Artemis/docs/dev/setup/kubernetes.rst

 **Prerequisites:**

-Follow the links to install the tools which will be needed in order to proceed with the Kubernetes cluster setup.
+Follow the links to install the tools which will be needed to proceed with the Kubernetes cluster setup.

 * `Docker <https://docs.docker.com/get-docker/>`__ - v20.10.7
-   Docker is a platform for developing, shipping an running application.
+   Docker is a platform for developing, shipping and running applications.
-   In our case we will use it to build the images which we will deploy.
+   In our case, we will use it to build the images which we will deploy.
-   It is also needed from k3d in order to create cluster.
+   It is also needed from k3d to create a cluster.
 The cluster nodes are deployed on Docker containers.

 * `DockerHub Account <https://hub.docker.com/signup>`__
    Docker Hub is a service provided by Docker for finding and sharing container images.
-   Account in DockerHub is needed in order to push the Artemis image which will be used by the Kubernetes deployment.
+   Account in DockerHub is needed to push the Artemis image which will be used by the Kubernetes deployment.

 * `k3d <https://k3d.io/#installation>`__ - v4.4.7
-   k3d is lightweight wrapper to run k3s which is a lightweight Kubernetes distribution in Docker. k3d makes it very easy to create k3s clusters especially for local deployment on Kubernetes.
+   k3d is a lightweight wrapper to run k3s which is a lightweight Kubernetes distribution in Docker. k3d makes it very easy to create k3s clusters especially for local deployment on Kubernetes.

    Windows users can use ``choco`` to install it.
 More details can be found in the link under ``Other Installation Methods``